 Sami Yaffa is a bass guitarist, original member of Hanoi Rocks and former member of The New York Dolls and Joan Jett & The Blackhearts.
-First solo album coming in autumn 2021!
+First solo album was released in September 2021!

 "I started playing bass at the age of 14.
 It kicked in gear mainly by punk and rock'n'roll.
 There was also a shortlived prog period which passed pretty quickly.